-No patio is complete without plants, but you aren't likely to want a jungle of foliage in wild profusion.
-The overflowing garden beds, evergreen hedges, and water elements are for the garden area, while ideal patio plants are easy-care ornamentals that don't forget they are living in shared space.
-Here are six of our favorite patio plants to consider:
+Think of your outdoor patio as the pleasant area between home and backyard — a space where nature and comfort live together in harmony and where you can spend time with friends or enjoy the surroundings solo.
+This area simply isn't complete without plants, but you aren't likely to want a jungle of wild landscaping.
+The overflowing garden beds, evergreen hedges, and water elements are typically best in expansive outdoor spaces, while ideal patio plants are low-maintenance ornamentals that don't forget they are living in a shared space.

 1. Flowering Maple

-Maple trees don't do well in warmer growing zones, but the beautiful shrub called flowering maple (Abutilon spp.) is a patio favorite with homeowners in U.S.D.A. zones 8-11.
-This little shrub makes an excellent container plant, offering a profusion of lush leaves shaped like enormous maple leaves (up to 8 inches wide).
+Maple trees don't do well in warmer growing zones, but the beautiful shrub called flowering maple is a patio favorite with many homeowners.
+This little shrub makes an excellent container plant, offering a profusion of lush greenery shaped like enormous maple leaves (up to 8 inches wide).
 Its slender branches fill with 3-inch papery blossoms all summer long, with new flowers appearing almost continually during the growing season.
-The flowers will make you think of hibiscus blossoms but hang like bright lanterns in shades of yellow, orange, and red.
+The flowers will make you think of hibiscus blooms; they hang like bright lanterns in shades of yellow, orange, and red.
 Buy here.

 - Requires fertile, well-drained soil

-- Grows best with some sun, some shade
+- Grows best with some morning sun and some shade

 - Produces fewer flowers if you overfeed